11 Home Remedies for Sunburn Relief (Natural Treatments)

 #2 – Vinegar for Sunburn

 Apple cider vinegar is one home remedy that comes up time and again, and sunburn treatment is no exception.
-To use apple cider vinegar for sunburn, you can use it straight, or dilute it in lukewarm water.
-(Straight vinegar may sting a little because of the acetic acid.)
+(You can use homemade apple scrap vinegar if you have it on hand.)

-Apply vinegar to sunburn gently with a cotton ball or lay a soft washcloth soaked in vinegar on the area.
-Apply on the hour, as needed.
-(You can use homemade apple cider vinegar if you have it on hand.)
-For larger areas, add a cup of vinegar to cool bath water and soak for 15 to 20 minutes.
-A vinegar/water compress is a good option for a sunburned scalp, as it won’t leave a residue that’s difficult to wash out of your hair (which could require scrubbing).
+Apply vinegar gently with a cotton ball or lay a soft washcloth soaked in vinegar over the affected area.
+Repeat several times a day as needed.
+For larger areas, add one cup of vinegar to cool bath water and soak for 15 to 20 minutes.

 #3 – Sunburn Relief with Aloe Vera